International Summer or Winter Retreat (Kyol Che)

 While participating in Kyol Che, all participants should wear the traditional

 meditation clothes.
 This means gray meditation pants, working jacket and

 bowing robe.
 Meditation clothes can also be borrowed from the temple upon your arrival,

-but sizes and limited.
+but sizes are limited.
 Shirts with collars should not be worn.
 Round-neck shirts,

 T-shirts and sweaters are best.
 These should be white, gray or a dull color.

 Personal clothing brought to the retreat, including socks, etc. should be of